jonlpersson/ed-latimore/site/_posts/2022-10-07-5-lessons-from-getting-punched-in-the-face.md

 Although I fought a lot as a kid, I never started those fights.
 I’m a pacifist, almost to a fault.
 I just refused to take anyone’s shit.

-Even at a young age, I learned that if people think they can push you an inch without resistance, they’ll try to throw you a mile.
-And human psychology is such that because you let them take a little, you’re more willing to let them take a lot more.
+Even at a young age, I learned that if people think they can push you an inch without getting any resistance, they’ll try to throw you a mile.
+Human psychology is such that because you let them take a little, you’re more willing to let them take a lot more.e.

 ***This article talks about the mentality of people in my neighborhood and school who were like this**&nbsp;→*&nbsp;[***Lessons From The Ghetto: Willingness to Fight***](https://edlatimore.com/lessons-from-the-ghetto-willingness-to-fight/){: target="_blank" rel="noreferrer noopener"}​

 Comfort, passivity, and inertia are addictive.
-There’s a real chance that you’ll continue using them beyond the point of diminishing returns in a manner that borderlines on compulsion.
+There’s a real chance that you’ll continue using them beyond the point of diminishing returns in a manner that borders on compulsion.
 Even when you know that you should stand up for yourself or others, you won’t because you’ve been chasing the three-headed dragon for so long that you can do nothing else.

-The only way to keep from being taken advantage of is to push back whenever you suspect someone trying you.
+The only way to keep from being taken advantage of is to push back whenever you suspect someone is trying you.
 However, this means you have to be comfortable with confrontation and the possibility of it escalating.

 After you’ve been punched and you realize it’s not going to kill you, you’re much more likely to stand up for yourself because you don’t fear the outcome of a conflict.
-In fact, you start to push for the conflict to get to the next level because this attitude also teaches you the power of initiative, but psychologically and tactically.
+In fact, you start to push for the conflict to get to the next level because this attitude teaches you the power of initiative, both psychologically and tactically.

-Tactically, he who strikes first tends to be the one to strike last.
+Tactically, the one who strikes first tends to be the one who strikes last.
 That’s because psychologically, he who is forced to respond and defend himself starts to behave like prey—even if his initial behavior was predatory in nature.

 The best self-defense is often a preemptive offense.
 The hunter is usually ill-prepared for this role reversal, and the prey has a burning desire for revenge.